Your level of success will seldom exceed your level of self-development, because success is something you attract by the person you become.

 But doesn’t it always feel like life gets busy and there’s no time to read or focus on personal development?

-That’s seriously why I remember this quote as often as possible.
+That’s seriously why I remember the quote above as much as possible.

-I’m a firm believer that success is dependent on my personal development.
+I’m a firm believer that my success is dependent on my personal development.

-I put together a list of the top 5 best personal development books I think everyone should read.
-(I also wrote a list of the top 5 best personal finance books everyone should read, if you’re interested in that!)
+So, I put together a list of the top 5 best personal development books I think everyone should read to improve their personal development.

 1. How To Win Friends And Influence People by Dale Carnegie